LogoLogo

 Abstract

-This is a simple extension of the widely used BIP39 Mnemonic seed phrase scheme where 12 to 24 words are used to encode entropy which is then used to derive an extended private key for use with the BRC-32 derivation scheme.
+This is a simple extension of the widely used BIP39 Mnemonic seed phrase scheme where 12 to 24 words are used to encode entropy which is then used to derive an extended private key for use with the derivation scheme.

 This document proposes a way to encode a single private key as a mnemonic phrase which people have become accustomed to.